bryzz42o/Pwnagotchi-custom-plugins/README.md

 sudo pwnagotchi plugins install sigstr sudo pwnagotchi plugins upgrade

-#you should now see the plugin in your WebUI
+#you should now see the plugin in your WebUI plugin section to enable then restart.

 UPDATED!2ndMarch2024- Made the signal strength a bar similar to exp